mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 to know how many animals were collected in each plot, or how many of each species were caught.
 We can perform summary statistics quickly using groups.
 But first we need to figure out what we want to group by.

-Let's begin by exploring our data:
+Let's begin by exploring our data and view the column names:

 ~~~
-# Look at the column names
 surveys_df.columns.values
 ~~~
 {: .python}